vivocha/bot-sdk/README.md

 A `BotManager` is a bot registry microservice, which basically provides two main functionalities:

 1. it allows to register an undefined number of `BotAgent`s;
-2. it exposes a Web API to send messages and receive responses to/from `BotAgent`s, acting as a gateway using a normalized interface.
+2. it exposes a web API to send messages and receive responses to/from `BotAgent`s, acting as a gateway using a normalized interface.

 ### [Registering a Bot Agent](#registering-a-bot-agent)